Ausawin2016/seattlePowerAppers/outlines/accessSharepoint.md

+---
+Author: Eric Thomas
+Organization: PowerApps.Rocks!
+Created Time and Date: Sat Jan 26 08:10:41 PST 2019 Last Updated: Sat Feb 23 11:32:21 PST 2019
+Total Time:
+Categories: PowerApps Development
+Tags: meetup, real world powerapps, sharepoint, tutorials
+---

 # How to access Seattle PowerAppers Sharepoint Site

-- Created: Sat Jan 26 08:10:41 PST 2019
-- Updated:
 - To contribute energy:
     - [Venmo](https://venmo.com/powerappsrocks)
     - [Patreon](https://patreon.com/powerappsrocks)

 ## Introduction

-- The [Seattle PowerAppers Sharepoint Site](https://westseattle.sharepoint.com/realworld/) is used to store and share images and files associated with the apps we build together.
+- The [Seattle PowerAppers Sharepoint Site](https://westseattle.sharepoint.com/realworld/) can be used by Seattle PowerAppers Meetup Group Members to store and share images and files associated with the apps we build together.
 - It is an "external-facing" Sharepoint site that is accessible by people **with a Microsoft account** of some kind (@outlook/@hotmail.com/etc.).
 - Microsoft accounts are free.
 The instructions below guide you through how to login to the site and obtain a Microsoft email account if necessary.